Skip to main content

 Exercise does more than just counteract the negative effects of being sedentary; it actively potentiates the benefits of TRT.
 A pilot study published in 2016 provided clear evidence for this synergy.
 Researchers took a group of men with low testosterone and a sedentary lifestyle and divided them.

 Both groups received TRT for 12 weeks, but one group also participated in a supervised exercise program.
 The results were telling.
-The group that combined TRT with exercise showed significantly greater improvements in both their serum and their symptom scores compared to the group receiving TRT alone.
+The group that combined TRT with exercise showed significantly greater improvements in both their serum testosterone levels and their symptom scores compared to the group receiving TRT alone.
 This demonstrates that exercise creates an environment where the therapy can work more effectively.

 The mechanisms behind this synergy are multifaceted: